 The winter contract kicks off in November.
 Cody, the boss, flies you out to Old Town, Maine for a week or two of training.
 He covers accommodations, the whole ordeal, and you're there with the rest of the guys you'll be flying with that season.
 It's a mix of flight training and learning the survey system, how to fly the lines, all of that.
 Then they send you out.

 He's looking for a six-month commitment.
 Supposedly there are contracts, but I never signed one.
-A couple of guys left mid-season while I was there, and Cody wasn't thrilled (in this industry your word matters) but he's not a douchebag about it.
+Some guys left mid-season while I was there, and Cody wasn't thrilled (in this industry your word matters) but he's not a douchebag about it.
 If you've genuinely got family stuff or medical stuff, he gets it.
 He's understanding.
 He'll make it work if it needs to work.

 The lifestyle is the other thing.
-Six months on the road, never sleeping in your own bed.
 If you're young and single like I was (no girlfriend at the time), I'd recommend Northwoods to anybody.
 If you're married or have kids, it's not impossible.
 I flew with a guy who got married right before his contract started, and his wife came out to him a few times during the winter.
 But it's a lot easier when you've got fewer obligations.

 I'm not going to pretend the road doesn't get to you.
 The first month or two is rough.
 You miss your friends, your family, your bed.
 Everybody going through it feels homesick at first.